guitarvydas/transpiler/doc/Expression Statements.md

 The rule "OperationSexpr" breaks *operations* into 2 major pieces - *operator* and *operands*.
 There might be 0 or more *operands*, so I use Ohm-JS' `"*"` operator as a suffix for *operands* in the "OperationSexpr" rule.

 The rule "StatementOperationSexpr" looks like a no-op in this grammar.
 It simply invokes the rule "OperationSexpr".
-Yet, in the rewrite specification, this seemingly minor distinction makes a difference - is the Sexpr an Operation, or, is the Sexpr a StatementOperation?
+Yet, in the rewrite specification, this seemingly minor distinction makes a difference - it answers the question: is the Sexpr an Operation, or, is the Sexpr a StatementOperation?
 When emitting JavaScript, only the latter gets a semi-colon suffix.
-Here, I allow the parser to determine the control flow for me, allowing my rewrite code to contain fewer `if...then...else` (ad-hoc) conditionals.
+Here, I allow the parser to determine the control flow for me, allowing my rewrite code to contain fewer `if...then...else` conditionals.
+A goal is to stop using `if...then...else` completely.  `If...then...else` is too ad-hoc when mixed with variables, and, leads to spaghetti code.
+Likewise `case` and `switch` in present forms.
+Note that OOP boils down to `case-on-type`.
+We need to collect up other use-cases of conditionals and give them unique syntaxes and to disallow over-generalization.
+Note that a "grammar" is but a declarative specification of conditional code.

+The rule *Binding* peels off variable-bindings one at a time, recursively.
+This helps the `let` rule parse `let` statements.
+A `let` statement consists of 2 main parts
+1. the bindings (values for named variables)
+2. the body of the code in which the bindings are in effect ("scoped").

+In Scheme and Lisp syntax, the *bindings* appear as a single list of sub-lists, one sublist for each named variable.
+The *body* appears as one or more expressions that follow the list of bindings.
+As with all Lisp syntax, this is "easy" to parse, there are 3 parseable bits:
+1. the keyword `let`
+2. a single list of bindings
+3. the rest (the *body*).

+Similarly `if...then...else` breaks down into 3+1 parts:
+1. the keyword `if`
+2. the test (a single *sexpr* - a single list)
+3. the *then-part* (a single sexpr)
+4. the *else-part* (a single sexpr).

+If there is no *else-part*, then the *else-part* is "nothing", i.e. *nil*, ie. the empty list.
+An `if...then` expression is actually a list of 4 items, with the last item being `". nil"`.
+The pretty-printer displays the `". nil"` part as nothing, to aid in human-readability, i.e. `(if (...) (...) . nil)` is displayed as `(if (...) (...))`.

+The *Body* rule parses Sexprs, one at a time recursively, and brands them as *"statements"*.
+In Lisp (Scheme) these look like any other Sexpr, but, in a syntax-full language, like JavaScript, each statement is suffixed with a semi-colon "`;`" and the expression value is considered to be thrown away.

+The rule *MainBody* displays another feature of Ohm-JS syntax - the use a description for the rule, enclosed in parenthesis appearing before the `=` sign.
+Here, again, *MainBody* punts the parsing work to another rule, *Body*, and tags the result uniquely or use in the rewriting section.

+A `cond` in Lisp (Scheme) consists of a bunch of clauses, and, optionally, one `else` clause.
+The non-else clauses are simple lists containing lists of items, each a Sexpr.
+The first item is a test expression and the rest of the items are Sexprs that are evaluated only if the test Sexpr evaluates to `true` (`#t` in Scheme, anything-that-isn't-nil in Lisp).
+An `else` clause begins with the keyword `else` and the rest of the clause consists of Sexprs that are evaluated only if no preceding clause was fired.
+In Lisp (Scheme) the clauses are tested in order of appearance.

 ![[doc/Code/exprstatements.ohm.m4|exprstatements.ohm.m4]]